Greece–Israel relations: 1960–70s

-1980 - 90s
+1980–90s

 In the 1990s, efforts were made to improve ties between the two countries and a defense cooperation agreement was signed.
 However, tensions existed, due to Greece's traditional support of the Palestinians, Greek favoritism towards the Arabs and support of Palestinian political violence, (particularly under the Prime Ministry of Andreas Papandreou, 1981–89 and 1993–96), as well as Israeli military cooperation with Turkey and controversies over the Greek Orthodox Patriarchate in Jerusalem.
 Bilateral trade doubled between 1989 and 1995.
 That year Israel exported $200 million worth of chemicals and oil products to Greece and imported $150 million worth of cement, food, and building materials.

 2010s

-Relations between Greece and Israel soared, following the May 2010 Gaza flotilla incident which soured Israel's relationship with Turkey.
+Relations between Greece and Israel improved following the May 2010 Gaza flotilla incident, which soured Israel's relationship with Turkey.
 In August 2010, Prime Minister of Israel Benjamin Netanyahu became the first Israeli prime minister to visit Greece.
-On his two-day tour, Netanyahu and the Greek prime minister George Papandreou discussed the possibility of expanding strategic ties and establishing greater cooperation between the nations' militaries and defense industries.
+On his two-day tour, Netanyahu and Greek prime minister George Papandreou discussed the possibility of expanding strategic ties and establishing greater cooperation between the nations' militaries and defense industries.
 Israeli diplomats expressed their desire to expand ties with Greece.
 Israeli President Shimon Peres thanked Greece.

 In June 2017 Prime Minister Netanyahu paid an official visit to Thessaloniki, meeting with members of the city's ancient Jewish community and visiting the historic Monastir synagogue.